In My Kitchen~

 St. Patrick’s Day is around the corner.
 Here’s the perfect way to celebrate─Guinness Beef Stew.
 Check out the recipe…

 I love this hearty flavor packed stew.
-I’m going to be making this a lot this winter.
 I got the recipe from The Irish Pub Cookbook by Margaret Johnson.
 Enjoy.
 Tom~

 Guinness Beef Stew

 2 pounds boneless beef sirloin, cut into 1-inch cubes / Salt and freshly ground pepper to taste / All-purpose flour for dredging / 4 tablespoons unsalted butter / 1/4 cup canola oil / 4 meduium onions, chopped / 2 cups beef stock / 2 cups Guinness stout / 5 carrots, peeled and thickly sliced / 4 parsnips, peeled and cut into 1-inch pieces / Mashed or boiled potatoes for serving

 Season the meat with salt and pepper and dredge in flour.
 In a stockpot or large saucepan over medium heat, melt the butter with the oil.
 Working in batches, cook the meat on all sides for 5 to 7 minutes, or until evenly browned.
 Remove from the pot.
 Stir in the onions and cook for 3 to 5 minutes, or until soft.